Does Exercise Increase Metabolism? – Science Backed Research Says Yes

 Sprints, yes, even a solid run on an incline treadmill makes for a peak high-intensity interval training.
 They require your body to function in an explosive way that’ll expend more energy than most other exercises.

 Mountain climbers are a great exercise to get your heart rate up while working the midriff.
 Keeping a steady position throughout your upper body while driving your knees underneath you in and out requires a lot of strength and stability.

 Make sure to keep your hips at shoulder level when driving your knees underneath you to make the exercise as effective as possible.

-Last but not least, you should always try doing some burpees, which will give your metabolism a steady boost.
+Last but not least, you should always try doing burpees a day and similar workouts, which will give your metabolism a steady boost.
 They’re a great exercise to pull off because they combine elements of weightlifting exercises with cardio, making them a perfect combo for building muscle and burning calories.

 Boosting Metabolism Without Exercise

 I can’t deny that making fitness part of your routine is quite important for both your health and overall wellbeing, but sometimes working out on a daily basis simply won’t work out (no pun intended).